Prostate Cancer Myths

 Just as with any chronic condition, especially one that can progress to become life-threatening, the way an individual handles their situation is completely different.
 While there are some more common emotions that are experienced, such as anxiety or depression, especially for those receiving hormone therapies, this does not mean that these feelings will be universal.
 Each case of prostate cancer and the person experiencing the condition are different.
 Some cases are more aggressive than others or diagnosed at a later stage, and the age and personal situation of the individual receiving the diagnosis can also be just as varied.
 With such a large number of factors contributing to your treatment plan, prognosis, and ability to cope, it is completely normal to expect that no two people will deal with their prostate cancer in the same way.

-Myth #7: Changing diet will cure prostate cancer
+Myth #7: Will changing my diet cure prostate cancer?

-Myth #8: Prostate cancer is caused from having too much sex
+Myth #8: Is prostate cancer caused by having too much sex?